What is software testing?

 What is an error (bug)?

 Let’s now investigate an error (or a bug) to clarify what we should detect.
 A program has a bug when its behavior does not match its documentation.
 But I must admit that programs are often written better than documented.
 And there are not fewer but even more errors in documentation than in programs.
 Also, documentation usually describes “standard” work.
-For example, on the documentation is written: ‘press attention and type.’
+For example, in the documentation, it is written: ‘press attention and type.’
 The user accidentally presses a button twice, and the system breaks down.
 Is it an error or not?
 Of course, it is.

 Testing of the program itself should be top-down when finding major, global errors, and only then move on to ‘catching the fleas.’